-This is the sixth post in a sixteen part series on “Marriage with a Chronically Self-Centered Spouse.”
-In the posts six through eight we will examine four broad types of self-centeredness: (a) low relational intelligence, (b) lazy or apathetic, (c) situational explosiveness, and (d) intentional manipulation.
+This is the sixth post in a seventeen part series on “Marriage with a Chronically Self-Centered Spouse.”
+In the posts six through nine we will examine four broad types of self-centeredness: (a) low relational intelligence, (b) lazy or apathetic, (c) situational explosiveness, and (d) intentional manipulation.
 This order is chosen to follow the Matthew 7:1-6 pattern of giving grace even in how we address level three marriage problems.

 Low Relational Intelligence

 It is a common sense observation that different people are naturally good (and bad) at different things.
 Some people are blessed with the ability to grasp language; others art, music, athletics, mechanics, cooking, growing plants, comforting others, etc… There are also people who are born with two left feet, a brown thumb, limited mathematical ability, etc…

 We are used to talking about someone’s IQ (intelligence quotient), but give much less thought to someone’s EQ (emotional quotient) or RQ (relational quotient) – how naturally capable are they of grasping emotions and relationships?
 However, the standardization and testing for RQ and EQ are not as developed as IQ testing, especially for adults.

 In recent years, Autism and Asperger’s Syndrome have brought these kinds of issues to light.
 But in the same way that there can be cognitive challenges that do not qualify for mental retardation (an IQ score under 70), there can be RQ challenges that are not necessarily Asperger’s.

 In the same way that an individual with a low IQ may be very personable and an excellent friend, a person with a low RQ may be very competent in areas of intellectual, work, artistic, or other forms of functioning.
 You can have low natural abilities in one area and still have high abilities in other areas.